HomeGordo ReviewsGREASE – Mulwaree High School

 In other words, Grease IS still the word.

-The leads were particularly well cast…Good actors, but also very strong singers.
+The leads were particularly well cast… strong actors, but also very strong singers.
 Olivia Pratt, one third of the eugenics-program factory-designed multi-talented Mulwaree triplets, starred as Sandy and displayed a beautiful mellow lower register and a soft, sweet vibrato at the top end (especially evident in “Sandra Dee reprise”).
-Caleb Rauch as Danny struck me as a little shy but he needn’t have been, showcasing impressive range and strength and a beautiful baritone voice particularly on show in “Stranded at the Drive In” and other songs.
+Caleb Rauch as Danny struck me as a little shy at the singing caper but he needn’t have been, showcasing an impressive range and strength in his baritone voice that was particularly on show in “Oh Sandy (Stranded at the Drive In)” and other songs.

 Another I’d seen in a few shows before was Briella Thibaud and I think this is the best thing I’ve seen her in.
-I really enjoyed her song “Freddy my love” but also thought she has developed very strong comedy chops.
+I really enjoyed her song “Freddy my Love” but also thought she has developed very strong comedy chops.
 All of the Pink Ladies gave us great, memorable performances.

 I was super impressed by the guys, particularly knowing just how hard it can be to get young blokes acting and singing.
 They all allowed themselves to be doofuses and misogynist clowns but with arcs that leaned towards just enough growth.